dharshni1518/Ecommerce-Follow-Along./README.md

 Database Schema Design: Learn how to organize and manage data effectively using MongoDB.

 Backend Development: Set up the server using Node.js and Express to handle the app’s functionality and logic.

+Milestone 2: Project Setup and Login Page

+This milestone focuses on setting up the project structure and implementing a basic login page.

+Key Features

+- Project Setup: Initialized the project with the required dependencies and folder structure.
+- Login Page: A simple login page with fields for username and password.

+Tech Stack Used

+- Frontend: React, Tailwindcss